 Occasionally, we get to see ActivTrak users discover new features that they didn’t realize existed.
 Even activity tracking veterans have said, “I didn’t realize it could do that!”
 Discovery is exciting, sure, but we’d rather share those little-known features here, so your epiphany can come in the form of what you discover by using them.

-ActivTrak’s USB Detection provides a way for you to protect your proprietary information.
+ActivTrak’s USB Detection provides a way for you to protect your proprietary information or be alerted to copying of files activity if that is against your company’s policy.
 The USB Alarm triggers when a USB drive is inserted, written, or both.

 When the Alarm triggers, The ActivTrak Agent will begin recording the amount of time the USB has been inserted.
-Use it to be alerted to insider threats via email.
-See what the offender is seeing and downloading via Screenshots.
-You can even shut down their ability to steal your investments.
-In order to accommodate your individual needs, additionally, you may choose to notify any other security software that you use via Webhook notification.
+Use it to be alerted to compliance incidents or insider threats via email.
+See what the user is seeing and downloading via Screenshots.
+Send an optional pop-up message reminding the user this is against company policy.
+Additionally, you may choose to notify any other security software that you use via external notification.

-Tracking isn’t all or nothing.
-You can customize when ActivTrak gathers data as specifically as you want.
-If you need every single person on your team to be monitored at different times, you can do that.
+Tracking user activity isn’t all or nothing.
+We recommend you customize when ActivTrak gathers data as specifically as possible with flexible scheduling.
+If you need every single person on your team to be monitored at different times across the world, you can do that.

 Do Not Track

 ActivTrak will automatically track every user account on the computer it is installed on, and each user counts toward your license count.
 Do you have a computer that is shared by multiple users but only need to track one or two?
 You can place some users in the “Do Not Track” category so they don’t take away from your allotted count.
 It not only frees up your license count, but it also helps to give you a cleaner data set by only including the users you need to analyze.

 Find it in Settings > Do Not Track.